This post will be updated regularly as we take a closer look at the latest rumors surrounding the upcoming Xiaomi Mi 8.

 |Other features||In-display fingerprint scanner, 3D facial recognition, water protection, wireless charging||In-display fingerprint scanner, 3D facial recognition, water protection, wireless charging|

-- The smartphones may feature a glass back with a vertically positioned dual-camera setup.
+- The smartphone may feature a glass back with a vertically positioned dual-camera setup.

-We’ve come across an image allegedly showing the front panel of one of the Mi 7 smartphones, which gives us an idea of what to expect.
+We’ve come across an image allegedly showing the front panel of the Mi 8, which may give us an idea of what to expect.

 Read next: The best (near) bezel-less phones

-Xiaomi’s smartphones have always offered a great performance for their price and we don’t think that’s going to change with the Mi 7.
-But the Xiaomi Mi 7 could be more expensive than its predecessor, due to the larger screen, in-display fingerprint scanner, 3D facial recognition, and other new features.
+Xiaomi’s smartphones have always offered a great performance for their price and we don’t think that’s going to change with the Mi 8.
+But the device is expected to be more expensive than its predecessor, likely due to the rumored in-display fingerprint scanner, 3D facial recognition, and other new features.

 Meanwhile, share your thoughts on Xiaomi’s upcoming smartphone with us in the comments.